TOOP4EU/toop-commons/README.md

 ## toop-schematron (since v0.9.2)

 This project contains a Java wrapper to perform Schematron validation of TOOP messages following the TOOP data model using predefined TOOP Schematron rules.
+The current rules are for version 10 of the data model.

 ## toop-kafka-client